Planetary type: Rocky world

 Terraforming is a violent process.
 It aims at brute-forcing planetary changes with the subtlety of a global thermonuclear war.
 On Mars, it has so far consisted of massive releases of carbon dioxide in the atmosphere followed by the deployment of orbital mirrors to push the planet towards a state where the ice caps can melt and form a vast polar ocean, the first step towards the establishment of a global ecosystem.

 But some people do not want to see Mars change.
 Some people consider that terraforming itself is an absurd endeavour reminiscent of the deadly hubris that ended the industrial age.
 That an interstellar civilisation should not seek to adapt planets to their organic form, but on the contrary, should adapt itself to whatever planet it wants to colonize.
 That the enormous footprint of terraforming is not justified.
-That mankind, on a deep level, does not have the right to undo what billions of years have created, be it ecosystems or geological formations.
+That mankind, on a deep level, does not have the right to undo what billions of years have created, be it ecosystems or geological features.

 These people are known as the Reds, from the endless sands of Mars.